John-Telek/Pi_SDR/README.md

 (5) GQRX

-Once you have the ISO, just plug it in and boot.
+Once you have the .img file, burn it to a 32G High Speed Micro SD card and just plug it in and boot.
 Username: user, Password: password
+You might just be able to rename it .iso as it's made with gnome-disks.

 RELEASE: 1.0